cypress-io/cypress-documentation/content/guides/getting-started/styling-components.md

 [Getting Components to Work](/guides/getting-started/getting-components-to-work) page.

-Depending on how your application is built, the first time your mount a new component, it may be completely or somewhat unstyled.
+Depending on how your application is built, the first time you mount a new component, it may be completely or somewhat unstyled.

 This makes sense.
 Many applications have some amount of one-time setup that is